jeremyschulman/django3-auth-saml2/README.md

    1. Django3 / Python3 code base
    1. Provides two Views: one for the login redirect to the SSO and the other for the SSO signin
-   1. Errors result PermissionDenied exceptions for handling by the Django app
    1. Uses Django RemoteUserBackend (or subclass) to handle User creation and configuration process
    1. Provide the SAML2 authenticate response payload in `response.META['SAML2_AUTH_RESPONSE']`
+   1. Any errors result in `PermissionDenied` exceptions to allow for app specific handling

 ## System Requirements